Jump: Search for:

 Percentiles are calculated by sorting the data from smallest to largest.
 The middle value is the median (50th percentile).
 Dividing into 4 groups gives quartiles (25th, 50th, and 75th percentiles), and 10 groups give deciles.
 This is the formula used to determine which record is selected for any percentile value:

-Formula for Calculating Percentiles in Microsoft Access
+Percentile Formula for Microsoft Access

 where N is the number of items, and Percentile is a number between 0 and 100.
 For instance, for a sample size of 13, the quartile records for the 25th, 50th, and 75th percentiles are 4, 7, 11.
 By definition, the 0th and 100th percentiles are the lowest and highest values.